LazDaria/SegTraQ/README.md

 > ⚠️ Note: SegTraQ is under active development.
 > Features, interfaces, and functionality may change in upcoming releases.
 > SegTraQ currently supports imaging-based spatial transcriptomics data only.
-> Support for sequencing-based spatial transcriptomics is under development and will be included in a future release.
+> Support for sequencing-based spatial transcriptomics is in development and will be included in a future release.
 > To install the latest development version, run `pip install git+https://github.com/LazDaria/SegTraQ`.

 SegTraQ (**Seg**mentation and **Tra**nscript Assignment **Q**uality Control) is a Python toolkit for quantitative and visual quality control of segmentation and transcript assignment in spatial omics data.